gosuri/aws-vpc-terraform-post/README.md

 Create SSH Key Pair
 -------------------

-We will need a default ssh key to be bootstraped on the newly created instances to be able to login, generate a new key by running:
+We will need a default ssh key to be bootstraped on the newly created instances to be able to login, first, generate a new key by running:

 ```sh
 $ mkdir -p ssh # make sure the ssh directory exists